kiddoGirl/React-Responsive-UI/README.md

     npm start
     ```

-Your application will now be running on `http://localhost:3000`.
+The application will now be running on `http://localhost:3000`.

 ## Technologies Used
 - **React**: JavaScript library for building user interfaces